 Either way, your choices going forward will be made more clear once you keep your “why” as a frame of reference.

-Write Your Why
+Write Your Mission Statement

 Once you have established your “why,” I want you to engrain it on your heart and mind.
 Write it down somewhere you can easily see it and be reminded of it.
 Consider building a family mission statement, a motto or a quote for your year that reminds you of you why and helps you refocus in the moment.